 The IT Steering Committee monitors IT performance and institute appropriate action to ensure achievement of desired results and oversees the information technology investment priorities for Enterprise Bank, Inc. Members of the ITSC are appointed by the Board of Directors.

-The ITSC:
+The committee will:

-- a) Provides adequate information to the Board of Directors regarding IT performance, status of major IT projects or other significant issues concerning IT operations; - b) Provides oversight of IT governance and input regarding alignment of IT strategic plan with Bank's business strategic objectives; - c) Determines prioritization of IT projects in line with the Bank's business strategy and priorities; - d) Provides practical plan in managing risks associated with the use of technology; and, - e) Monitors IT service levels and service improvement.
+- a) Provide adequate information to the Board of Directors regarding IT performance, status of major IT projects or other significant issues concerning IT operations; - b) Provide oversight of IT governance and input regarding alignment of IT strategic plan with Bank's business strategic objectives; - c) Determine prioritization of IT projects in line with the Bank's business strategy and priorities; - d) Provide practical plan in managing risks associated with the use of technology; - e) Monitor IT service levels and service improvement.

 Name of Directors Role No. of Meetings Attended % of Attendance Roberto F. Salazar Chairman, Executive Director 6 100% Atty.
-Ronald E. Alvizo Member, Non-executive Director 6 100% Glenn C. Genoguin Member, IST Head, Management Team 6 100% Joy G. Politico Member, Chief Finance Officer, Management Team 6 100% Gilbert D. Yu Member, Retail Banking Group Head, Management Team 6 100% Total Number of Meetings 6
+Ronald E. Alvizo Member, Non-executive Director 6 100% Glenn C. Genoguin Member, IST Head, Management Team 6 100% Joy G. Politico Member, Chief Finance Officer, Management Team 6 100% Gilbert D. Yu Member, Retail Banking Group Head, Management Team 6 100%